Free · no signup

 What’s costing you

-A fixed daily fee of 54.0p every supplier charges before you use a single unit.
-It’s easy to miss — but it’s a real part of your bill.
+A fixed daily fee of 53.9p on your electricity that every supplier charges before you use a single unit (your gas meter has its own standing charge too).
+Easy to miss — but a real part of your bill.

 Standing charges vary between tariffs — it’s built into the deals comparison below.

-You're about 84% above the Ofgem typical home on current usage.
+Your electricity use is about 84% above the Ofgem typical home.

 The evening peak and heating are the usual places to claw this back.